lbod/delitetutorial/tutorials/beginner.md

 ---

 ## Creating a custom element
-Viewing the `./samples/MyFirstElement.html` example HTML we can see we've (partly) created the custom element declaratively in markup via
+Viewing the `./samples/CustomElement.html` example HTML we can see we've (partly) created the custom element declaratively in markup via

-    <my-first-element id="element" value="The Title"></my-first-element>
+    <custom-element id="element" value="The Title"></custom-element>

 For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in delite is that the widget is the DOM node.
 Dijit widgets instead, had a property which referenced the DOM node.

 ###Registering

-The `<my-first-element>` element doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
-This is analogous to the HTML specification for registering custom elements i.e. `document.registerElement('my-first-element');`
+The `<custom-element>` element doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
+This is analogous to the HTML specification for registering custom elements i.e. `document.registerElement('custom-element');`

-If we look at the custom element module `./MyFirstElement.js` we see we register the custom element tag via:
+If we look at the custom element module `./CustomElement.js` we see we register the custom element tag via:

-    return register("my-first-element", [HTMLElement, Widget, Invalidating], { .....
+    return register("custom-element", [HTMLElement, Widget], { .....
+TODO: NOTE SURE WHAT THIS MEANS, THIS WAS FOR AN OLDER VERSION OF THE PARSER??:
-(Note that here, we're not explicitly requiring the module for the custom element i.e. `"first-delite-package/MyFirstElement"`, `delite/register` takes care of this for us for declarative created widgets).
+(Note that here, we're not explicitly requiring the module for the custom element i.e. `"custom/CustomElement"`, `delite/register` takes care of this for us for declarative created widgets).

 This is an important concept which sometimes isn't clear at a first glance.
 You can add any non-standard tag to an HTML page and the HTML parser